 fa la la la la, la la la la!

 Every Christmastime, I have to relearn how to make the Mac OS X Address Book behave.
 A couple years ago, Sarah and I started using my address book (which is entered in our iMac’s Address Book application) to store all our Christmas letter addresses.
-Well, as it turns out, if you have two separate entries each member of a couple (say, John Doe and Jane Doe), if you were to print either one of these, the other’s spouse won’t show up on an envelope.
+Well, as it turns out, if you have two separate entries for each member of a couple (say, John Doe and Jane Doe), if you were to print either one of these, the other’s spouse won’t show up on an envelope.

 Forget that there is a special field seemingly for this purpose called, fittingly, “spouse”.
 Apple, in all their wisdom, apparently disabled the special printing feature which would allow you to print the spouse’s name along with the contact’s name on envelopes.